insanj/Snooze/README.md

 	%end

 And you know what?
-It worked out.
+It worked.
 Perfectly.
-That's the only block of code that mattered.
-Hundreds of lines of code eliminated.
-The answer reducible to three.
+That's the only block of code that mattered, in the hundreds of lines of code that I had written.
+The answer was reducible to three.

 Just another day in tweak land.